opf/openproject/docs/release-notes/13-4-0/README.md

 - BMI for sponsoring features on progress reporting and Gantt charts
 - Deutsche Bahn for sponsoring the OneDrive/SharePoint integration

-Another big thanks goes to our Community members for reporting bugs and helping us identifying and providing fixes.
+Another big thanks goes to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Andreas H., Diego Liberman, Andreas G, Mario Zeppin, Arved Kampe, and Richard Richter.

 We are always thankful for our great [Community](https://www.openproject.org/blog/community-instance/).
 If you are thinking about contributing to OpenProject yourself, we would like to encourage you to do so!